 The EDSU plan was implemented to assist executive management to meet the Company's minimum share ownership guidelines.
 This plan provides for the granting of deferred share units to those executives who elect to receive a portion of their annual short-term incentive payment in EDSUs, subject to plan limits.
 Effective April 2016, participants will be credited with EDSUs based on the amount of their annual short-term incentive payment allocated to the plan and the fair market value of the Company's shares.
+The EDSU account for each participant includes the value of dividends from the Company as if reinvested in additional EDSU's.
 The EDSUs are exercisable at any time after the executive ceases to be an employee of the Company, but no later than December 31 of the first calendar year commencing after the holder ceased to be an employee.
 Each EDSU entitles the holder to a cash payment equal to the market value of the equivalent number of the Company's shares, determined based on their closing price on the TSX on the trading day preceding the exercise date.

 Total compensation expense is measured at the time of the grant.
 Subsequent changes in the fair value of the EDSUs based on changes in the market value of the Company's shares are recognized at each reporting date.
-The EDSU plan compensation recorded for the year ended January 31, 2018 is an expense of \$28 (January 31, 2017 - \$35).
+The EDSU plan compensation costs for the year ended January 31, 2019 are \$62 (January 31, 2018 - \$28).